 Jarrett Arthur and Jennie Trower are my co-founders of the I Am Power Retreat and they are two of the most ferocious women I know.
 They are also the founders of Empowering Women To Train, setting out to change the world of self-defense to be more welcoming to women and to provide more thoughtful and trauma-informed instruction.
 They have both been hugely impactful in my own healing work, helping my face some of my biggest fears.
 They are the kind of leaders I am honored to stand beside.

 Susie Roman is a healer, craniosacral therapist and energy worker I see about biweekly for my own work.
 She has transformed my relationship with myself and expanded my understanding of the world.
 Working with her continues to help me chip away at old stories and empowers me to live in the moment.
 She’s a game changer, if you are willing to open yourself to her work.

-Andiy Ransom is the metalsmith behind Spell of the Meadow where I work for her part time.
+Andiy Ransom is the metalsmith behind The Brittany Karen Show.
 She is a mother of boys, a former lead singer and drummer in a punk band, and the kind of witch that walks into a room all stomps and no apologies.
 She's teaching me to say "fuck off," because sometimes that is the only answer.

 Spoiler alert: Cara McDonald is my sister.
 But her work speaks loud and clear for itself.
 She is a gifted yoga teacher who lives yoga on and off the mat.
 Her own journey to recovery after long suffering from an eating disorder began accidentally when seeking yoga believing it would help her lose weight.
 She credits the practice with bringing her home to her body and is passionate about sharing all that she’s learned from it with others.
 She’s also a wicked talented writer and has a knack for bringing everyone to the practice by meeting them where they are at.